SeldonIO/seldon-core/docs-gb/installation/production-environment/kafka/README.md

 To explore this feature of Seldon Core 2, you need to integrate with Kafka.
 Integrate Kafka through [managed cloud services](managed-kafka.md) or by deploying it [directly within a Kubernetes cluster](#self-hosted-kafka).

 {% hint style="info" %}
 **Note**: Kafka is an external component outside of the main Seldon stack.
-Therefore, it is the cluster administrator’s responsibility to administrate and manage the Kafka instance used by Seldon.
+Therefore, it is the cluster administrator's responsibility to administrate and manage the Kafka instance used by Seldon.
 For production installation it is highly recommended to use managed Kafka instance.
 {% endhint %}

 * [Securing Kafka](managed-kafka.md#securing-managed-kafka-services) provides more information about the encrytion and authentication.